tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Transfer_your_app_from_appc_CLI_to_ti_CLI/README.md

 ## Introduction

-Axway handed over Titanum to the community at <a href="https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/" target="_blank">March 2022</a>. <b>You still create apps or use existing apps!</b>.
-But you won't have access to the Axway services (e.g. Push, Analytics).
+Axway transferred Titanium to the community in <a href="https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/" target="_blank">March 2022</a>.
+You can still create apps or use existing apps, but you won't have access to the Axway services (e.g. Push, Analytics).
 You might also see a message like `You cannot perform this operation with your current plan.
 Please upgrade to build your application for production distribution`.
 It's time to update the CLI!

 Here are some steps you have to have a look at or change if you want to build your apps: